ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 ### Step 2: Edit your domain name’s DNS zone

-You can edit your domain name’s OVH DNS zone by adding, modifying or deleting DNS records.
+You can edit your domain name’s OVHcloud DNS zone by adding, modifying or deleting DNS records.
 There are two ways you can do this:

 - **Modifying the zone manually, in text mode:** Only for users with advanced technical knowledge.
 In the `DNS Zone`{.action} tab, click `Change in text format`{.action}, then follow the steps provided.